HallemLab/Strongyloides_RNAseq_Browser/UI/README/README_Updates.md

 This app was created by [Astra S. Bryant, PhD](https://scholar.google.com/citations?user=uSGqqakAAAAJ&hl=en) with assistance from Stephanie DeMarco, PhD for the [Hallem Lab](http://www.hallemlab.com/) at UCLA.

 ### Selected Release Notes
+- **v3.0.0** - April 2, 2025: Some big changes under the hood to streamline things, including adding code to preprocess data into the app GitHub repository.
+Also added ability for users to select desired threshold levels of LogFC and P-value.
 - **v2.3.0** - Nov 20, 2023: Bug fixes.
 - **v2.2.0** - Nov 14, 2023: Added hyperlinks to WBPS for gene names.
 Thanks to Damia Gonzalez Akimori for the suggestion.
 - **v2.0.5** - July 11, 2022: Updated *S. stercoralis* Kallisto alignments to [WBPS17 reference transcriptome](https://wbparasite.wordpress.com/2016/12/05/announcing-wormbase-parasite-release-8/).